Lead Pencil Studio: Retail/Commercial

 A temporary installation in an aging upscale mall located in Rainier Tower (designed by architect, Minoru Yamasaki) in Seattle, WA, Retail/Commercial occupied a former Italian men's clothing boutique by inserting four distinct retail environments stripped of all merchandise and represented at full-scale by architectural section.
-In areas where the narrow sections overlapped atop one another, the furniture, finishes, and architecture appeared to cross-pollinate.
-Material for the installation was gathered entirely from retail liquidation sales which occurred in early 2009 within a few blocks of the project.
-Uniting the project linearly was a brightly lit white section complete with empty shelving, dropped ceiling, shopping carts, surveillance cameras, signage, baskets, pedestals, and mannequins.

 Without Room

 Without Room faithfully recreates in exacting detail the entire living room of an apartment dweller in Greensboro, NC.
 The piece, on display at the Weatherspoon Art Museum at The University of North Carolina at Greensboro from January 17 to April 13, 2008, reconstitutes the entirety of a woman’s possessions rendered homogenous with gray acrylic paint.
 Paperwork, books, CDs, collectible treasures, furniture, and electronic devices lost their biographical specificity and appeared as anonymous shapes.
 Unpainted items included piles of clothing and shoes, left as an homage reference to the originating inhabitant.
 The site-specific installation intended to explore the nesting and spatial consequences of human dwelling.
 The living room was selected from a pool of volunteers through a museum advertisement searching for respondents who occupy small living spaces.
-Some inspirations for the piece include Margaret Roberts and lidar surveying technology.